Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

 Ke'Bryan Hayes At The Plate

-- Hayes has an RBI in 29 of 100 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in eight contests.
+- Hayes has driven in a run in 30 games this year (29.7%), including 13 games with more than one RBI (12.9%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.